robroc/fancy-popups/README.md

 In your body, create a `ul` with 'id="tiles"` and add each `img` tag.
 These will be your thumbnails.

 * The images must be jpegs and stored in a folder `img/tn`.
+* The optimal size is 185px x 185px, but this can be changed in the CSS.
 * The file name should be short with words separated by underscores.
 It will be the first part of the caption and also the `id` of its corresponding popup div.
 * The title should be a few words, and it will be the second part of the thumbnail caption.

 Example: